Lichen sclerosus: History

 In 1875, Weir reported what was possible vulvar or oral LSc was "ichthyosis."
 In 1885, Breisky described kraurosis vulvae.
 In 1887, Hallopeau described a series of extragenital cases of LSc.
 In 1892, Darier formally described the classic histopathology of LSc.
 In 1900, the concept was formed that scleroderma and LSc were closely related, which continues to this day.
 In 1901, pediatric LSc was described.
 From 1913 to present, the concept that scleroderma is not closely related to LSc also was formed.
 In 1920, Taussig established vulvectomy as the treatment of choice for kraurosis vulvae, a premalignant condition.
 In 1927, Kyrle defined LSc ("white spot disease") as an entity sui generis.
-In 1928, Stühmer described balanitis xerotica obliterans as a postcircumcision phenomenon.
+In 1928, Stühmer described balanitis xerotica obliterans as a post-circumcision phenomenon.
 In 1936, retinoids (vitamin A) were used to treat LSc.
 In 1945, testosterone was used in genital LSc.
 In 1961, the use of corticosteroids started.
 Jeffcoate presented an argument against vulvectomy for simple LSc.
 In 1971, progesterone was used in LSc.
 Wallace defined clinical factors and the epidemiology of LSc.
-In 1976, Friedrich defined LS as a dystrophic and not an atrophic condition, and "et atrophicus" was dropped.
+In 1976, Friedrich defined LSc as a dystrophic and not an atrophic condition, and "et atrophicus" was dropped.
 The International Society for Study of Vulvar Disease classification system established that "kraurosis" and "leukoplakia" were no longer to be used.
 In 1980, fluorinated and superpotent steroids were first used to treat LSc.
 In 1981, studies into HLA serotypes and LSc were published.
 In 1984, etretinate and acitretin were used in LSc.
 In 1987, LSc was linked with Borrelia infection.

 Lichen sclerosus et atrophicus was first described in 1887 by François Henri Hallopeau.
 Since not all cases of lichen sclerosus exhibit atrophic tissue, the use of et atrophicus was dropped in 1976 by the International Society for the Study of Vulvovaginal Disease (ISSVD), officially proclaiming the name lichen sclerosus.